GHSVS-de/plg_system_characterscounterghsvs/README.md

 # plg_system_characterscounterghsvs
 - Joomla system plugin.
 - **New:** Helps during Joomla 3-4 migration to protect data.
 See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below.
-- Optionally: Adds characters counter to some text and textarea fields in back-end.
+- Optional: Adds characters counter to some text and textarea fields in back-end.
 Fully configurable.
+- Optional: Add required attribute to some fields to block saving if field empty.
 - Establishes a JHtml helper, too (not documented).
 - Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)